Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Related Work

-Curriculum learning\cite{bengio2009curriculum, wang2021survey,soviany2022curriculum} is a learning strategy that "training the models from easier data to harder data". \cite{bengio2009curriculum} provides a clear illustration of the convergence of curriculum that CL is a particular continuation method.
-Therefore, according to how to design a proper curriculum, the existing CL methods are categorized into predefined CL\cite{chen2015webly,choi2019pseudo,guo2018curriculumnet} and automatic CL\cite{kumar2010self,xu2015multi,guo2018curriculumnet,graves2017automated}.
+Curriculum learning (CL) has been widely used to train models by an easy-to-hard strategy \cite{bengio2009curriculum, wang2021survey,soviany2022curriculum}.
+Bengio \cite{bengio2009curriculum} provides a clear illustration of its convergence of it.

-Compared with predefined CL, automatic CL is more general and dynamic to the model architecture and training process, and it also avoids the potential effect of predefined expert knowledge.
-Thus their difficulty measurers are more flexible to the training model.
-The most widely used automatic CL is self-paced learning(SPL)\cite{kumar2010self,xu2015multi}, which dynamically assigns data with different difficulties by the training losses at each timestamp(or epoch). \cite{ma2018convergence,meng2017theoretical,liu2018understanding,jiang2018mentornet} provide theoretical understanding of SPL, and they are categorized into majorization minimization (MM)\cite{caflisch1998monte} algorithm and concave optimization.
-ScreenerNet\cite{kim2018screenernet} also learns a curriculum by designing a deep neural network, which provides a connection between the deep models and CL.
+Automatic CL is a dynamic strategy to adjust the difficulty by the feedback of training process.
+Self-paced learning (SPL) \cite{kumar2010self} is the most widely used automatic CL method assigning data with different difficulties based on the training losses at each timestamp (or epoch).
+Several theoretical studies \cite{ma2018convergence,meng2017theoretical} provide a deep understanding of SPL and are categorized into majorization minimization (MM) \cite{caflisch1998monte} algorithm and concave optimization.
+They use transfer learning \cite{soviany2022curriculum} and uncertainty \cite{zhou2020uncertainty} as specific representative techniques to transfer from teacher.
+Recently, SPL is also applied to the field of unsupervised learning\cite{li2022unsupervised}, clustering\cite{zhang2022spaks}, anomaly detection\cite{yu2022deep} and graph\cite{gong2022self}.

-Some automatic methods use a pretrained teacher model on the training dataset or an external dataset and then transfer the knowledge from the teacher to schedule the difficulty.
-They use transfer learning\cite{weinshall2018curriculum,soviany2022curriculum}, bootstraping\cite{hacohen2019power}, noise score\cite{wang2019dynamically}, uncertainty\cite{zhou2020uncertainty} as the specific representative to transfer from teacher.
-They are similar to the setting of KD, but the "teacher" here is external and thus is a different domain with students.

-Recently, some full-data KD tasks also use CL to help the student better learn the knowledge from the teacher. \cite{xiang2020learning} uses self-paced learning for the instance selection of long-tailed datasets.\cite{li2021dynamic} use a similar uncertainty curriculum to distill the model from large pretrained language models like BERT\cite{devlin2018bert}.
+Besides, some data-driven KD methods also use CL to enhance student learning from the teacher.
+For example, Xiang et al. \cite{xiang2020learning} use SPL for instance selection in long-tailed datasets, and Li et al. \cite{li2021dynamic} use a similar uncertainty curriculum to distill models from large pretrained language models.
 In this work, CL provides an adaptive training target for the generation process of DFKD.
-Besides, it also provides a theoretical understanding for accelerating the convergence of DFKD methods, and it contributes to the usage of CL.
+Additionally, it provides a theoretical understanding of accelerating the convergence of DFKD methods and contributes to the usage of CL in knowledge distillation.